 Carol Riener, a Society member, conducted a survey of all known current clubs.
 While the response was rather limited, we did get a nice reply from a few clubs.
+Harry Worrell, a multigenerational Township resident, reviewed our request and added several clubs.
 Sam Moore, of Moore’s Meadow, reviewed each known club and provided us with insights on their activities.
 Sam is a multi-generational Tabernacle resident.
 And finally, we had in our archives a list of gun clubs, we used this to set up our research for Carol and Sam.

 South Park Hunting Club: Located on Chatsworth Road, South Park was started in 1922.
 It is believed they are one of the largest landowners in Tabernacle.
 Limited to 70 members, many are from the Medford area.